5 things to remember when building a launch marketing campaign.

 1. Prove product/market fit.

 One of the things both startups and corporates often do wrong in planning a launch is think about marketing communications at the wrong time.
 In the case of startups, many invest too early hoping to gain traction.
-In the case of corporates, too much time can be spent mitigating risk or in modeling price and the marketing communications aren’t given sufficient time to be crafted.
+In the case of corporates, too much time can be spent mitigating risk or in modelling price and the marketing communications aren’t given sufficient time to be crafted.

 The confidence to know your product meets the needs of a target market is something that needs to be proven quickly.
 In an innovative environment of iteration and problem solving, a common trap is to prove only that there’s a solution to a problem, not that your product is necessarily that solution.
 The nuances of product design or the feature set could be the difference between adoption and rejection.
 It is widely recognised that you have product/market fit once 40% of your customers say they would be very disappointed to be denied the product.
-Without this benchmark, any attempt to scale through your launch makreting campaign would be wasted effort.
+Without this benchmark, any attempt to scale through your launch marketing campaign would be wasted effort.
 Startups are often forced to accept this, but corporates may have to ignore it to meet launch deadlines imposed to align to broader business objectives.

 2. Employee engagement.